74 Maintenance Tips That Will Extend the Life of Your Car

 - When turning your steering wheel, don't hold it in an extreme right or left position for more than a few seconds.
 Doing so can damage the power-steering pump.

 - Consolidate your short driving trips.
 Most of the wear and tear—as well as the pollution your car generates—takes place in the first few minutes of driving.
-Doing several errands at once, during low traffic hours if possible, will keep your engine happier longer.
+Doing several errands at once, during low traffic hours if possible, will keep your engine happier longer (get your car ready for winter with these potentially life-saving tips.)

 Keep these items in your car to be insanely more productive.